Wood lexicon Wood species

 Doussié the best of Afzelia

-Technical characteristics of Afzelia
+Technical properties of Afzelia

 Sources:

 1. Afzelia spp.
-(Afzelia, doussie)'Richter, HG, and Dallwitz, MJ 2000 onwards.
+(Afzelia, doussié)‘Richter, H.G., and Dallwitz, M.J.
+2000 onwards.
 Commercial timbers: descriptions, illustrations, identification, and information retrieval.
 In English, French, German, Portuguese, and Spanish.
-Version: 25th June 2009.
+Version: June 25th, 2009.

-2. Wikipedia afzelia
+2. Wikipedia Afzelia

-3. Koninklijke Houthandel G. Wijma & Zonen BV
+3. Koninklijke Houthandel G. Wijma & Zonen B.V.

 4. Timber species from the tropical regions (Vos, Valentijn de; 2011); van Hall Larenstein University of Applied Sciences.